 Friday, January 5, 2018

-The ageing population, coupled with a low birth rate points to a declining elderly support ratio, placing an increased strain on labour in healthcare.
+The aging population, coupled with a low birth rate points to a declining elderly support ratio, placing an increased strain on labor in healthcare.
 It is estimated that around 9,000 more people will be needed over the next three years to meet the public healthcare and community care needs.

 Singapore’s Ministry of Health (MOH) has taken a three-pronged approach to meet long-term healthcare needs sustainably.
-While ageing is one part of the problem, the other is that there is a rise in chronic disease incidences too.
-Not only is demand for healthcare rising, so is the complexity of treatment and advisory required.
+While aging is one part of the problem, the other is that there is a rise in chronic disease incidences too.
+Not only is demand for healthcare rising, but the complexity of treatment and advisory required is also rising.

 The first part of the approach is to move beyond healthcare to health.
 Prevention as they say is always better than cure.
 Promotion of health then becomes the priority – the pre-emptive measure to manage and nurture the health and wellbeing of Singaporeans.
 Second is to move beyond hospitals to communities – transforming healthcare delivery and shifting care services from hospitals out to the people in their community or homes.
 Finally, to move beyond quality to value, to ensure appropriate and cost-effective care.

 Smart healthcare is the obvious choice in this digitalized world, where robotics and automation have become necessities to move industry and business forward.
 But there is the continued concern that smart technology will replace jobs, especially so in healthcare where the human touch is a necessary part of service.
 We can however look at things from a different perspective: Smart technology enables healthcare professionals, caregivers and patients.